-The marketing program offers two broads areas of research: consumer behavior and marketing science.
+The marketing program offers two broad areas of research: consumer behavior and quantitative marketing.

-In the marketing science track, students are exposed to the fundamentals of economics (microeconomics, industrial organization, econometrics, etc.) and on how to use them to address marketing problems such as mathematical modeling of buyer-seller interactions, consumer choice processes, the allocation of marketing resources into components of the marketing mix, and product development.
+In the quantitative marketing track, students are exposed to the fundamentals of economics (microeconomics, industrial organization, econometrics, etc.) and how to use them to address marketing problems such as mathematical modeling of buyer-seller interactions, consumer choice processes, the allocation of marketing resources into components of the marketing mix, and product development.

-Alternatively, students may focus on the interplay between these two broad areas (consumer behavior and marketing science) and how the economics and psychology interface can help researchers better understand and predict marketing phenomena.
+Alternatively, students may focus on the interplay between these two broad areas (consumer behavior and quantitative marketing) and how the economics and psychology interface can help researchers better understand and predict marketing phenomena.

 In order to cope with these expanding horizons, the program is designed to provide a broad exposure to the advanced literature in each field.
 The program includes a series of marketing PhD seminars, the development of expertise in a particular social science discipline (economics and/or psychology), and technical skill appropriate to the analysis of the problems to be studied.
 Students select an area for intensive study and develop a program that trains them to comprehend and perform cutting-edge research in that field.